NathanInArk/Security_X_Notes/SecurityX.1.1.Change_Configuration_Management.md

 ## Inventory

 An up to date record of all devices, licenses and assets in your organization.
-An up to date invetory is important for many reasons including:
+An up to date inventory is important for many reasons including:

 - Strategic planning
 - risk management